Tbull187/clojure-script-playground/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

-## Layout
+## Build Styles

-Current layout looks like:
-* app-container
-  * app-header
-  * app-body
-    * app-sidebar
-    * content-div
+To compile the sass files, make sure that sass is installed globally and run:

+    sass --watch src/styles:resources/pulic/css

 ## License

 Copyright © 2019

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License 1.0